View Tressa Simmons's Obituary on oleantimesherald.com and share memories

 During her lifetime Tressa raised five children and helped with many grandchildren.
 She had a quick mind and was very knowledgeable in the financial markets.

-Tressa is survived by Thomas J. (Elizabeth) Simmons of Rochester, Kathleen Gee of Truth or Consequences, N.M., Maureen Boza of Arcade and Scott M. (Maureen) Simmons of Phoenix, Md.
-She is also survived by grandchildren, Christopher Vesneski, Melissa (Matthew) Krausnick, Kevin Simmons, Amanda Taylor, Curtis Boza, Jenna (Jake) Herr, Cutter Boza, Sean Simmons, Matthew Simmons and Colin Simmons; and great-grandchildren, Matti Gee, Alisia Gee, David Krausnick and Jason Krausnick.
+Tressa is survived by Thomas J. (Elizabeth) Simmons of Rochester, Kathleen Gee of Truth or Consequences, N.M., Maureen Boza of Arcade and Scott M. (Maureen) Simmons of Phoenix, Md.; grandchildren, Christopher Vesneski, Melissa (Matthew) Krausnick, Kevin Simmons, Amanda Taylor, Curtis Boza, Jenna (Jake) Herr, Cutter Boza, Sean Simmons, Matthew Simmons and Colin Simmons; and great-grandchildren, Matti Gee, Alisia Gee, David Krausnick and Jason Krausnick.

 Tressa is predeceased by her husband, William in 2009; her daughter, Colleen M. Simmons on Dec.
 27, 1979; her sister, Anne Dischinger Cochran; and brothers, Frank and Paul Dischinger.